 In 2015, our Youth of the Year candidate Ketron Hatton was selected as the Tennessee State Youth of the Year!
 As only a junior, Ketron was one of the youngest candidates to ever win this honor.
 He represented Tennessee in the Southeast Regional Youth of the Year competition in Atlanta, where he was selected from among dozens of impressive candidates to give his speech to the 1,000+ dignitaries in attendance for the finale dinner.
 He was ultimately selected as the runner-up.
 Ketron won a full ride scholarship to TSU in recognition of his impressive achievements, and has fulfilled his goal of serving his country by enlisting in the Navy and successfully completing boot camp.

 Continuing our winning streak, our 2017 Youth of the Year candidate Jessica Harrison received First Runner Up for the entire state of Tennessee!
 For her win, Jessica received $8,000 in academic scholarship from the Tennessee Titans Foundation and BGCA.
 In her Youth of the Year speech, Jessica broke out of her shell and revealed the abandonment she experienced at six years old when her father vanished from her life.
 Jessica gave her moving speech again at our 2017 Great Futures Luncheon in front of 300+ community members and business leaders, where she received a standing ovation.
 Click here to hear her powerful speech about the “refining fires” that she has faced and chosen to run through in her life.
-Jessica graduated from Spring Hill High School with a 3.55 GPA in May 2017 and beginning Fall 2017, Jessica plans to attend Austin Peay State University where she will work towards her dream of becoming a Forensic Psychologist.
+Jessica graduated from Spring Hill High School with a 3.55 GPA in May 2017.
+Jessica now attends Austin Peay State University where she is working towards her dream of becoming a Forensic Psychologist.